-Spread over 8,050 square feet, the main house comprises the combined living, dining and kitchen area opening to an interior courtyard adjacent to the ski-in/ski-out area (directly connected to several Jackson Hole mountains) and ski storage room, as well as a single guest room.
-The master suite and three additional bedrooms occupy the upper level while the media room, wine storage and bike shop are located downstairs.
-To the west, a detached guest hut with a bathroom, kitchenette and combined living/bedroom space is totally independent from the main home.
+Spread over 8,050 square feet, the main house comprises the combined living, dining, and kitchen area opening to an interior courtyard adjacent to the ski-in/ski-out area (directly connected to several Jackson Hole mountains) and ski storage room, as well as a single guest room.
+The master suite and three additional bedrooms occupy the upper level while the media room, wine storage, and bike shop are located downstairs.
+To the west, a detached guest hut with a bathroom, kitchenette, and combined living/bedroom space is totally independent of the main home.

 “The clients were really looking to be immersed in the mountain landscape.
 So the design of Teton House speaks to the yin and yang relationship that you experience in mountain environments: You want to go outside and be surrounded by unbelievable beauty, to play and maybe feel a little uncomfortable, but you also want somewhere safe and warm to go at the end of the day, so you can regroup and recover.
 Teton House really explores that sense of prospect and refuge, contrasting big views with smaller, more private, and sheltered spaces.”

 Tom Kundig’s interest in the ways people interact with their built and natural environment is reflected through all his projects, and this one is no exception.
 His approachable architecture explores materiality and texture while creating a dialogue and connection with the human condition.